mwbowers/mwbowers.github.io/reference/datagate/datagate-common/access-result.md

 ---
 title: AccessResult enum
-description: Specifies the result of an access operation.
+description: "Specifies the result of an access operation. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the result of an access operation.